Fluffy pumpkin pancakes taste like clouds of pumpkin pie! This easy recipe is a must try for a festive seasonal breakfast.

 - Pumpkin donut holes are made in a muffin tin and coated in cinnamon sugar!

-- Mini pumpkin scones are a delightful bite-sized snack anytime of day.
+- Pumpkin scones are a delightful snack for anytime of day.

 - Pumpkin french toast casserole – Little Spice Jar blog